bogstandard/rl-weather/README.md

 It *should* pause when you go inside.

+## Call for Help!
+Currently the sound effects are broken on the plugin-hub production build, but work when in development.
+If anyone's able to assist with this problem, please get involved!
+I'm at a loss & reckon there's something obvious I'm missing.

 ## Recent Activity & Future Plans
 - **Real world location matching** is [coming soon](https://github.com/bogstandard/rl-weather/pull/5).
 - **Broken sound effects** are being fixed (slowly).